 where a significant non-compliance with the branch’s SCR has not been subsequently resolved: the amount of the non-compliance at the reporting date.

 Any other information

-Third-country insurance undertakings should report any other material information regarding their capital management in respect of branch operations.
+Third-country insurance undertakings should report any other material information regarding their capital management and risk profile in respect of branch operations.